nullterminated/ponder/ERR2d2w/Support/ReadMe.txt

 ERXQualifierTraversal in the methods that build up qualifiers for list DA urls.
 I'd like to update the derived counts to be less hackish and possibly work across many-to-many joins.
-I need to update the localized key printing strategy.
-There's a ERDPageRunner something or other that looks handy for that.
-I need to revisit the localized page titles.
-I need to look at banner localizations again.
 I'd like to revise the current html to be a bit better structured.
 I need to look at ERAttachments url encoding of file names in the HTML, since it doesn't seem to escape